 Anna Backerra is a theoretical physicist and composer

-In 2018, May 7-9, she was invited speaker at the EMN Dubrovnik Meeting (Energy-Materials-Nanotechnology), as well as in 2017, June 18-22, at the EMN Quantum Meeting in Vienna.
+In 2017, June 18-22, she was invited speaker at the EMN Quantum Meeting in Vienna, Austria.

 Also watch and listen to this YouTube video her 1st String Quartet played by the Taurida Orchestra Ensemble.